 Parental Engagement: Working in Partnership with Parents

 Here at Lady Seawards, we recognise the importance of working alongside parents and in partnership with them.
 Together, we can build a ‘bigger picture’ of the children and enjoy celebrating their success and achievements from both in school and at home.
-As well as planned parent consultation meetings and school reports, we also use Seesaw, collect wow moments and provide parent workshops throughout the year.
+As well as planned parent consultation meetings and school reports, we also use Dojo, collect wow moments and provide parent workshops throughout the year.

 We frequently send out blank ‘wow moment’ slips to parents.
 These can then be brought back into school when the children have achieved something amazing at home.
 This could be getting dressed independently, practising riding their bike, learning how to swim, spotting signs of autumn in the woods etc. There are a range of things that we celebrate!
 Children then love to share their ‘wow moment’ with the rest of the class and we can celebrate these fantastic achievements together!

 We offer several parent workshops to ensure parents understand what we are teaching their children and how they can help at home.
 We provide a transition meeting presentation yearly for our new September intake for Reception, phonics workshops and we are looking to re-introduce our ‘stay and play’ sessions where parents can come into the classroom and learn alongside their children.

 Below you will find a fantastic document that is from an evidence based research programme.
 It explains the early years curriculum, breaking down the development matters statements.
 Take a look as it also gives you as parents many ideas of how you can support your child’s learning and development at home!
 If you have any questions, please feel free to contact Miss Roberts.